Graded Lie Algebras, Compactified Jacobians and Arithmetic Statistics: Around Thorne's thesis

 \subsection{Explicit determination of \texorpdfstring{$(G,V)$}{(G,V)}}

 Using the results of \cite{Reeder-torsion} applied to the Kac diagram of $\bigtheta$ \cite[\S7.1, \S7.2]{GrossLevyReederYu-GradingsPosRank} (or an explicit description of $\theta$ in the case of classical groups), one may calculate the isomorphism class of the split group $G$ and the representation $V$ explicitly.
-These results are summarised in Table \ref{table: ADE}, where we have used the following notation: \begin{itemize} \item If $G$ is defined as a subgroup of $\GL_n$, then $(n)$ denotes the representation of $G$ corresponding to this embedding. \item In case $D_{2r}$, $\Delta(\mu_2)$ denotes the image of $\mu_2$ diagonally embedded in the centre $\mu_2 \times \mu_2$ of $\SO_{2r}\times \SO_{2r}$. \item In case $E_6$, $\wedge^4_0(8)$ denotes the unique $42$-dimensional subrepresentation of the $\PSp_8$-representation $\wedge^4(8)$. \item In case $E_8$, $\Spin_{16}/\mu_2$ denotes a $\mu_2$-quotient of $\Spin_{16}$ that is not isomorphic to $\SO_{16}$; it does not seem to have a more succinct name. \end{itemize} We will only need these explicit identifications in the proof of Proposition \ref{proposition: cutting off cusp}.
+These results are summarised in Table \ref{table: ADE}, where we have used the following notation: \begin{itemize} \item If $G$ is defined as a subgroup of $\GL_n$, then $(n)$ denotes the representation of $G$ corresponding to this embedding. \item In case $A_n$, $\Sym^2_0(n)$ denotes the unique codimension one $G$-subrepresentation of $\Sym^2(n)$.
+Equivalently, $\Sym^2_0(n)$ can be viewed as the set of self-adjoint linear maps $(n) \rightarrow (n)$ of trace zero. \item In case $D_{2r}$, $\Delta(\mu_2)$ denotes the image of $\mu_2$ diagonally embedded in the centre $\mu_2 \times \mu_2$ of $\SO_{2r}\times \SO_{2r}$. \item In case $E_6$, $\wedge^4_0(8)$ denotes the unique $42$-dimensional subrepresentation of the $\PSp_8$-representation $\wedge^4(8)$. \item In case $E_8$, $\Spin_{16}/\mu_2$ denotes a $\mu_2$-quotient of $\Spin_{16}$ that is not isomorphic to $\SO_{16}$; it does not seem to have a more succinct name. \end{itemize} We will only need these explicit identifications in the proof of Proposition \ref{proposition: cutting off cusp}.
 Moreover we will calculate the component group of $H^{\theta}$ and the centre of $G$ more uniformly in \S\ref{subsection: the component group of Htheta} and \S\ref{subsection: the fundamental group of G}.

 We treat the $E_7$ case as an example.
 The extended Dynkin diagram is given by:

 The normalised Kac coordinates of $\theta$ (given in \cite[\S7.1, Table 4]{GrossLevyReederYu-GradingsPosRank}) are everywhere zero, except at the bottom node $\alpha_2$, which has coordinate $1$.
 We may now apply the results of \cite[\S2.4]{Reeder-torsion}.
 Since the Kac coordinates are invariant under the automorphism of the extended diagram, the component group of $H^{\theta}$ is of order $2$.
 Since the highest root has coordinate $2$ at $\alpha_2$, the centre of $G$ is of order $2$.
 If we delete the node $\alpha_2$, we obtain a diagram of type $A_7$, so $G$ semisimple is of type $A_7$.
 Since $G$ is split, it follows that $G\simeq \SL_8/\mu_4$.
 Moreover, the representation $V$ has highest weight the fundamental weight corresponding to $\alpha_4$, so is isomorphic to $\wedge^4(8)$, where $(8)$ denotes the defining representation of $\SL_8$.